 How’s this for irony?
 Those very same qualities that allow “Under The Silver Lake” to so thoroughly evoke both the city of Los Angeles and a certain Angelino lifestyle also turn the film into a bit of a mess.
-Sprawling, indulgent and with many pockets of pleasure, David Robert Mitchell ‘s film – which premiered Tuesday night in Cannes – is L.A. in the same way that “Apocalypse Now” was Vietnam.
+Sprawling, indulgent and with many pockets of pleasure, David Robert Mitchell ‘s film is L.A. in the same way that “Apocalypse Now” was Vietnam.

 Channeling Shaggy from “Scooby-Doo,” Andrew Garfield stars as Sam, a grade-A underachiever living the dirtbag dream in (where else but) the city’s Eastside hipster neighborhood of Silver Lake.
 Rent is long past due and the threat of eviction looms alarmingly close, but Sam’s not too concerned.
 He’s got bigger fish to fry, like snooping on his topless neighbor and, uh, drinking beer with Topher Grace.